 A World of Fresh Ideas

-Make your impact on the world while also making a well-paid living as an expert in water science, policy or climate issues.
+Make your impact on the world while also making a well-paid living as an expert in aquatic science, water policy or climate issues.

 Learn on Lake Michigan’s shores and get hands-on training that makes you career-ready for employers such as environmental organizations, government agencies, fisheries, water tech companies and countless others.
 Your customizable School of Freshwater Sciences degree is the path to reaching your professional goals and protecting our natural resources.